das-pilot/das-go/README.md

 ```
 ./das server --port 8089

 DAS Server started on port 8089
 ```

-Now you should be able to run the same commands as above using your favorite browser or simply a curl client
+Now you should be able to run the same commands as above using your favorite browser or simply a Curl client

 1. Charge another wallet

 ```
 curl -d "wallet=1F7B169C846F218A&amount=23.45" -X POST http://localhost:8089/das/charge

 {"Result":"OK","Message":"Charged"}
 ```